pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    which plots 2D exponential decay around points where ``h,k,l`` are integers.

-   Note that this usage of a projection different from its usage in `cut <#cut>`_:
-   The construction of ``line_proj`` here uses positional arguments and because we are building a fake ``sqw`` object, the projection needs the lattice to be explicitly defined.
+   Note that this usage of a projection different from its usage in `cut <#cut>`_: the construction of ``line_proj`` here uses positional arguments and because we are building an artificial ``sqw`` object, the projection needs the lattice to be explicitly defined.

 ``line_proj`` 2D cut examples: Fe Scattering Function